joeltg/joeltg.github.io/_posts/2015-12-14-visual_history.markdown

 siblings - links that we popped open because it was inconvenient (or dangerous) to navigate to them directly.
-These new tabs don't have any idea where they are in the internet - we can't go back from them, and we sometimes forget how we got there in the first place - but dammit, at least we can Ctrl-Tab between them quickly!
-Not only is this computationally wasteful, it's antipattern.
+These new tabs don't have any idea where they are in the internet - we can't go back from them, and we sometimes forget how we got there in the first place - but *dammit, at least we can Ctrl-Tab between them quickly!* Not only is this both computationally and spatially wasteful, it's also confusing and antipattern.
 It's just bad design.

 ## Design